Rashaida people: History

+Culture

 Clothing

 The most important part of the wardrobe for the women is their veil; which they begin wearing around the age of five.The women explain their observance of the veil in terms of beauty, not the Islamic religion.
 "We feel you are more beautiful when you wear a veil," Mrs. Hamida said.
 "When we are 5 years old we ask our mothers if we can be veiled so we can be like them."These veils cover their whole face apart from their eyes and are finely embroidered with metallic silver thread, beads and sometimes seed pearls.
 These veils cover their faces at all times, even when they eat unless there is no male present except for their husband as no other male will ever see their face.
-Unlike other a number of Arab/Muslim cultures, the women are able to keep part of their hair uncovered.
+Unlike a number of other Arab/Muslim cultures, the women are able to keep part of their hair uncovered.
 The Rashaida women are also said to be typically adorned in silver jewellery which the women craft themselves and often sell at local markets.
 The rest of their outfits are also said to be elaborate with long skirts and bright colours; being particularly famous for their black-and-red geometrically patterned dresses.
-When looking at the hemming of the Rashaida women’s dresses, it is clear to see the influences of their Arabian ancestry through the continued use of bold appliqué patterns.
+When looking at the hemming of the Rashaida women's dresses, it is clear to see the influences of their Arabian ancestry through the continued use of bold appliqué patterns.
 When they first migrated to Eritrea, they were said to be wearing these traditional red ankle-length skirts that were adorned with bright yellow and green patterns.

 The men traditionally wear a thawb and a white turban but sometimes they can be seen wearing colourful turbans.